Allenwins26/PythonJobSiteWebScraper/README.md

 job_search.py

-Code that is expanded as a command-line-interface app
+Code that can be expanded as a command-line-interface app